bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 Now for the part inside the `if` block.

-To check whether a player is over a dot, we can use a for loop and compare the player's coordinates to the each dot's coordinates.
+To check whether a player is over a dot, we can use a `for` loop and compare the player's coordinates to each dot's coordinates.

 Replace the corresponding comment in the `update` function with this code: